 - Marking the feminine form only for ‘nosotros’ and ‘vosotros’.

-Just like English, each Spanish personal pronoun has its corresponding possessive adjective.
-Something fundamental with the short-form of possessive adjectives in Spanish is that you only have to worry about the gender of Spanish nouns when expressing possession for vosotros or nosotros.
+Notice that, with this adjective form, you only have to worry about the gender of Spanish nouns when expressing possession for vosotros or nosotros.

 Esta es mi casa.